telerik/ajax-docs/controls/toolbar/data-binding/binding-to-array-or-arraylist-.md

 ---
 title: Binding to Array or ArrayList
-page_title: Binding to Array or ArrayList  | UI for ASP.NET AJAX Documentation
+page_title: Binding to Array or ArrayList  | RadToolBar for ASP.NET AJAX Documentation
 description: Binding to Array or ArrayList
 slug: toolbar/data-binding/binding-to-array-or-arraylist-
 tags: binding,to,array,or,arraylist,